qyang-nj/llios/macho_parser/docs/LC_DYLD_INFO.md

 ```

 ## Bind
 Binding is the process to resolve undefined symbols in a binary.
 This is required when a binary depends on another binary, usually an executable depending on a dynamic library.
-Biding information stored in `LC_DYLD_INFO(_ONLY)` is used to facilitate this process.
+Biding information in `LC_DYLD_INFO(_ONLY)` is used to facilitate binding process.

 As we can tell from `struct dyld_info_command`, there are three kinds of binding, non-lazy binding, lazy binding and weak binding.
-They are encoded in the similar way, known as opcodes.
+They are encoded in the similar way, known as **opcodes**.
 More on this is at [Binding Information](../../dynamic_linking/docs/BindingInfo.md).

 ## Rebase
 Rebasing is needed to support ASLR (Address Space Layout Randomization), in which the addresses in a binary are shifted by a random number.
-Rebase information is used to facilitate that process, telling `dyld` what addresses are needed to be rebased at launch time.
+Rebase information is used to tell `dyld` what addresses are needed to be rebased at launch time.

 Using macho-o parser, we can tell that all rebases are in the `__DATA` or `__DATA_CONST` segment.
 It makes sense because `__TEXT` segment is read only.
 But why code in `__TEXT` doesn't need to be rebased?
 It's because all addresses in `__TEXT` are relative to the instruction pointer.
-This is called [RIP-relative addressing]().
+This is called [RIP-relative addressing](../../dynamic_linking#rip-relative-addressing).
 Only absolute addresses need to be shifted.

 The way that rebase information is encoded is very similar to binding, which is also using opcodes.
 Check out [Binding Information](../../dynamic_linking/docs/BindingInfo.md) for details.